aarong/feedme-client/DEV.md

   Functional tests are written for Jasmine, as Jest can not run in the browser.

-  - `tests/tests.js` The functional tests.
+  - `tests/tests.js` The functional tests, run against Node and browser builds.

   - `tests/tests.node.js` Runs tests in Node.

-  - `tests/tests.browsers.js` Runs tests in targetted browsers using Sauce Labs.
+  - `tests/tests.browsers.js` Runs tests in the browser.

   - `tests/webroot`

     A hosting root to run functional tests on Sauce.
 Derived from Jasmine-standalone.

-## Source Modules
+## Source Code

-Module source code is written in ES6 and is transpiled on build for Node and the browser.
+Source code is written in ES6 and is transpiled on build for Node and the browser.

-Eslint enforces Airbnb style and applies Prettier (which takes precence over some Airbnb rules).
+Eslint enforces Airbnb style and applies Prettier, which takes precence over some Airbnb rules.
 A lint check is performed before unit tests.

 Errors are thrown, called back, and emitted in the form `new Error("ERROR_CODE: Some more descriptive text.")`.
 Altering the `name`